llcit/vot-cp/README.md

   $ git clone https://github.com/llcit/vot-cp
   ```

-After installing the program, navigate to the directory where the software is installed and run the following command in your terminal window to install all dependencies:
+After installing the program, navigate to the directory where the software is installed and run the following command in your Terminal window to install all dependencies:

   ```
   $ pip install -r "requirements.txt"